nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 application is first launched.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** These instructions only provide a starting point for testers to work on;
 testers are expected to do more *exploratory* testing.
+Take note that all test cases are separate and individual and assume the default pre-defined database state containing 6 entities (2 dogs, 2 owners, 2 programs) respectively, if not otherwise specified.
+:bulb: To empty the database and reset the state (ID goes back to 1) for testing, try deleting all the entities and restart the program.
 </div>

 ### Launch and shutdown